beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-Programming-in-C++.md

 categories: Programming C++ OOP
 ---

-This post explains a few things I wish I'd found someone to tell me before.
-Mostly naming conventions of OOP stuff in C++ which is surprisingly different than it is in other languages.
+These are more like private paraphrased notes.
+If you wanted to really learn these things a C++ text book or [this wikibooks article] would be better.
+These things can't be learned in a hurry.
+Naming conventions are surprisingly different in C++ than they are in other languages.
 This post assumes you're familiar with what functions, classes, inheritance, objects and so forth are.
-If you're taking INF 332 this would be good to read while studying for your exam.
-You can get a huge and more detailed version on [Wikibooks].
+If you're taking [INF 332] this would be good to read while studying for your exam.

 The method through which I will do this is by using a lot of working example code so that it becomes easy for you to follow along and play with the code yourself.